Rome Trevi Fountain, symbol of Dolce Vita, to get big facelift

 “Throwing a coin into the fountain is a rite and a right,” said Umberto Broccoli, superintendent for Rome’s cultural heritage.

-About a million euros worth of coins are thrown into the basin by tourists each year.
+About a million euros ($1.35 million) worth of coins are thrown into the basin by tourists each year.
 All the money goes to a charity that helps the city’s needy.

 Rome-based Fendi, known for its extravagant furs and chic baguette clutches worn by movie star Sarah Jessica Parker and pop singer Rihanna, is the latest luxury goods company helping Italy keep up its cultural heritage sites.

-Luxury shoemaker and leather goods company Tod’s (TOD.MI) is sponsoring a major restoration of the Colosseum.
+Luxury shoemaker and leather goods company Tod’s is sponsoring a major restoration of the Colosseum.

 In tough economic times, Mayor Alemanno said, the city appreciated all the help it could get to keep up the capital’s vast cultural heritage.
 He called the Fendi family the “new patrons” of the arts, likening them to the Medici family of Renaissance Tuscany.